-3. Bo-Kaap, a Muslim neighborhood in Cape Town, is known for its colorful buildings and Cape Malay food.
+This Muslim neighborhood in Cape Town is known for its colorful buildings and Cape Malay food.
 Take a walk on Wale Street just north of Buitengracht Street to see these beautiful houses.
 Visit the spice market and the oldest Mosque in South Africa.
 Cap it off with a traditional meal at Bo-Kaap Kombuis restaurant (7 August Street).

 Cost: free.
 Food from 90 rand.

-5. Muizenberg Beach is known for surfing.
+Known for some of the best surfing and fish and chips, Muizenberg is a classic Cape Town beach.
 Come check out the waves and take a stroll on this scenic beach.
 Stop at Lucky Fish and Chips for some of the awesome cheap eats.
 Be sure to order the fried hake, fried snoek, or calamari.

 Cost: free.
 Food from 50 rand.

-6. Boulders Beach is one of the most visited locations in Cape Town.
+This beach is one of the most visited attractions in Cape Town.
 It is home to the adorable local penguin colony.
 Part of the Table Mountain National Park, entry includes beach access and boardwalk access to get up close to these cuties.
 This is a common stop before going to Cape Point.

 Cost: 65 rand per person entry to Boulders Beach.
 Cape Point entry is 125 rand.

-7. Chapman’s Peak offers a scenic drive along the coast, known as one of the best drives in the world.
+This scenic drive along the coast is known as one of the best drives in the world.
 Stop at one of the pullouts to watch an amazing sunset.

 Cost: 35 rand tollway per vehicle

-8. M’zoli’s is one of the most unique cultural experiences in South Africa.
-The party is held every Sunday and located in one of the townships.
+One of the most unique cultural experiences in South Africa is a Sunday ritual.
+The party is located in one of the townships.
 Locals, tourists, and members of the township all come together for some incredible braii (BBQ) while drinking beers and dancing to music.
 Come around lunchtime and party away an afternoon.

 Cost: 20 rand entry, cost of food and beverages additional

-9. Stellenbosch and the surrounding wine region is a great place to sample South Africa’s best export.
-Stellenbosh has excellent wine and known for Pinot Gris, Chenin Blanc, Shiraz, and Pinotage.
+Wine is one of the best exports out of South Africa, and Stellenbosch is the capital of wine making in South Africa.
+Stellenbosh has excellent wine, known for Pinot Gris, Chenin Blanc, Shiraz, and Pinotage.
 The mountains in the area are stunning, and downtown Stellenbosch has plenty shops and eateries to keep you busy.